Which paper should I use for photo prints?

 Our C-Type papers are perfect for exhibition printing and the ideal ‘all rounder’ paper type.
 All our prints are produced on laser printers, giving optimum results for your images for colour accuracy, light fastness and archival quality.
 Our digital c-type papers range from classic photographic finishes such as matt and gloss to speciality papers like Velvet, Metallic, Duratran and Supergloss.

-At Vogue and National Portrait Gallery we really can say, without any question how much we appreciated all the work Metro put in.— Robin Muir, Vogue 100
+At Vogue and National Portrait Gallery we can say, without any question, how much we appreciate the quality of the work and service provided by Metro.— Robin Muir, Vogue 100

 Our range of Photographic Papers

 Fuji Crystal Archive PaperAvailable in Classic Matt or Gloss up to 50 inches.
 This paper uses optimised Silver Halide Crystals for laser exposure, producing excellent prints from laser printers; and it's considered to be the industry standard for photographic art printing.
 Find out more